phuong144/plant-care-app/README.md

 # Planter

 Notice a plant in your household that's starting to wilt despite your best efforts to take care of it?
-Maybe it's a plant you forgot about and you want to revitalize it, but you're having difficulty identifying the plant or knowing how to best take care of it.
+Maybe it's a plant you'd want to revitalize, but you're having difficulty identifying the plant or knowing how to best take care of it.

 Planter is a mobile application that gives you information on how to best take care of a plant simply by taking a picture of it.